EIS-Bonn/SeBiDa/README.md

 ---
 You could either package the code using Maven for example or use the pre-built JAR provided [here](https://sourceforge.net/projects/sebida/files/latest/download?source=files).

-We ship this component for now as an undependent tool, named RDF2Parquet, as it undependently converts RDF files to Parquet tables following the scheme explained above.
+We ship this component for now as an undependent tool, named RDF2Parquet, as it undependently converts RDF files into Parquet tables following the partitioning scheme explained above.

 We used for our evaluation the [Standalone Mode](http://spark.apache.org/docs/latest/spark-standalone.html).
 As the docs page above explains, you simply need to start your master (``./sbin/start-master.sh``), which returns you the master-spark-URL (check the logs).
 Then you start the workers (``./sbin/start-slave.sh <master-spark-URL>``).